GDWoody/Pixel-Controllers/bbb_16/README.md

 * Onboard 24LC256 eeprom

-* Reverse Voltage Protection
+* Reverse Voltage Protection LED

-# Modifications

-* The BBB 16v2 SMD Controller requires a 5v DC only!
-Connecting any other size power source will damage the board.

-* There are no power outputs for pixels, only pixel data and ground connections.

-* A RTC DS3231 AT24C32 can be connected to the board, either top mount RTC 1 or under board mount RTC 2.
+* A RTC DS3231 AT24C32 can be connected to the board by either the top header RTC 1 or the under board header RTC 2

 * Onboard Resettable Fuse

+* Screw Terminal Block with 4 Additional GND connections

 ---
 ## [**Interactive Bom**](https://gdwoody.github.io/bbb_16/BOM_BBB_16v2_SMD_ibom.html)